How much does a private jet cost? In short, it depends on jet size, distance flown, ownership vs. charter, fuel surcharges, and much more.

 Finding affordable private jet options.

-Full and fractional jet ownership isn’t a luxury available to everyone, which is where charter services step in.
+Full and fractional jet ownership isn’t option for everyone, which is where charter services step in.
 But, if you fly charter, are you always stuck with the unpredictable dynamic hourly rates set by market and fuel prices?

 There are ways to save for the frequent executive flier — all while still benefiting from flying private.